 Undeveloped Acreage . . .
-Approximately 129.775 acres of developable land within the District have not been provided with water, wastewater, storm drainage and detention facilities as of June 1, 2018.
-Additionally, construction of the utility facilities to serve approximately 18.995 acres of land within the District is currently underway as of June 1, 2018.
+Approximately 89.42 acres of developable land within the District had not been provided with water, wastewater, storm drainage and detention facilities as of June 1, 2018.
+Additionally, approximately 19.62 acres of developable land are currently being developed with water, wastewater, storm drainage and detention facilities as of June 1, 2018.
 In the opinion of the District's engineers, the remaining authorized but unissued bonds should be sufficient to fund water, sanitary sewer and drainage services to all areas now within the District.
-See "THE BONDS - Alteration of Boundaries" and "THE DISTRICT - Status of Development."
+See "THE BONDS - Alteration of Boundaries" and "THE DISTRICT - Historical and Current Status of Development."

 Development and Home Construction in the District . . .
-As of June 1, 2018, approximately 152 developed lots within the District remained available for construction.
+As of June 1, 2018, approximately 90 developed lots within the District remained available for construction.
 Failure of the Developer and/or builders to construct taxable improvements on developed lots could result in substantial increases in the rate of taxation by the District during the term of the Bonds to pay debt service on the Bonds and any other tax supported debt of the District issued in the future.
 Future increases in value will result primarily from the construction of homes by builders.
 See "Impact on District Tax Rates" above.